cobbler/cobbler/docs/cobbler-conf.rst

              ``authorization.allowall`` does not support ACLs.
 Configuration file does but does not support object ownership which is useful as an additional layer of control.

 .. note:: A new web interface is in the making.
-At the moment we do not have any documention, yet.
+At the moment we do not have any documentation, yet.

-default: ``authz_allowall``
+default: ``authorization.allowall``

 dns
 ===